electrotherapy treatment

 It sounds frightening at first, but technology has vastly improved the ‘electrical treatments’ of the past.

-Plus, explore any risk factors that may be preventing you from seeking electrotherapy as a suitable physiotherapy treatment.
+Explore any risk factors preventing you from seeking electrotherapy as a suitable physiotherapy treatment.

 First, let’s cover the basics!